frunox/acodersquest-dev/src/posts/06_commit-to-commit.md

 The solution of last resort is to `git stash` to revert the code back to the last commit.
 This works, but if it's been a long enough time, there might be a lot of working code to re-write.

 So remember to commit often.
-And create branches so if things really go wrong, you can dump the branch and return to your working code.
+And create branches, so if things really go wrong, you can dump the branch and return to your working code.